 How to become redevelopment ready

 Formal engagement indicates your community's desire to work toward certification by officially establishing contact with the RRC team and beginning to access customized guidance.
-Engagement consists of three steps:
+Engagement consists of the following steps:

 Attend Best Practices Trainings—A community must complete training on all 6 best practices.
 We offer in-person, 2-day trainings across the state: Day 1 includes practices 1/2/3 and Day 2 covers 4/5/6.
 To learn about upcoming trainings, visit our events page.
 Don't have time to attend an in-person session?
 You can also complete the training series online.
 Learn more here.

-Reach out to your RRC Planner, notify them of your intended engagement in RRC, and attach the Resolution of intent the outreach email.
+Reach out to your RRC Planner, notify them of your intended engagement in RRC, and attach the Resolution of Intent in the outreach email.
 Your RRC Planner will create a Trello Self-Evaluation Board for your community and will invite you to join.
+Trello is an online project management software which allows communities, RRC, and other partners to collaborate on aligning with the best practices.
+Check out www.miplace.org/trello for more details.

 Community staff begins filling out Trello Self-Evaluation while waiting for formal baseline evaluation.
 While you’re working through the Trello Self Evaluation you’re welcome to ask RRC staff for clarification and to review materials.
 You can view the RRC Trello Self Evaluation Template here but please allow your RRC planner to create a board for you.